BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 1.  **Initial Data Processing & Filtering**:
     * The first step involved parsing the 16 `.json` files within `abo-listings/listings/metadata/`.
 Each file contained multiple JSON objects, not encased in a list, necessitating initial parsing to wrap them into a standard JSON list for easier programmatic access.
+    * Then we removed the sub-fields which have non-english i.e !(language_tag==es_US) type language_tag as gemini might misinterpret this while generating the Q-A pairs, even if we missde few cases, we added an additional check point/filter in the prompt aswell to handle this very carefully.
     * Subsequently, we filtered out irrelevant fields from each JSON object, retaining only the 12 fields listed above (e.g., `bullet_point`, `color`, `material`, `product_type`, `main_image_id`, `other_image_id`).
 This reduced noise and focused on attributes critical for VQA question generation.